ikkerens/ikeapack/README.md

 * Compression blocks are stored using deflate (level 9) with a uint32 prefixing the size of the compressed data blob

 #### Note
-The type `int` is not supported as it does not have a fixed length (it depends on compiler architecture), therefore you have to be explicit.
-E.g. `int32`
+The type `int` and `uint` are not supported as they does not have a fixed length (it depends on compiler architecture), therefore you have to be explicit.
+E.g. `int16`, `uint32`

 ## Include in your project
 ```go